Great Lakes Weather - Historical Weather and Weather Links Page

 February 15, 1958 - 6" of snow in Toledo.
 Strong low in the Southeast with a strong upper level trough that became a coastal low.
 Apparently Detroit, Fort Wayne and Findlay did not get more than 2" from this storm, but it was significant for the East Coast.
 Ranked #10 in terms of the NESIS

-February 14 snowfall contour (courtesy NCDC)
+February 11-17 snowfall contour

 February 15, 1958 12z Surface temperature and Sea Level Pressure